isabella232/adobeio-codelabs-barcode/lessons/bootstrap.md

 ![cli3](assets/cli4.png)

-We didn't include the UI setup nor the CI/CD pipeline.
-These topics will be covered in another codelab.
+We didn't include the UI setup nor the CI/CD pipeline nor I/O Events.
+These topics will be covered in other codelabs.

 For our barcode app, we'll start by modifying the following files: